 On the third Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education.
 The title links generally point to the full text of each publication, which is often a printable pdf file.
 In some cases, a paid subscription may be required to read the whole article.
 The article abstracts or introductions below are quoted in full whenever possible, without editing.

-We have four items this month, on the growth of homeschooling; homeschooling psychology; homeschooling in Lithuania; and homeschooling in China:
+We have four items this month, on homeschooling and college; homeschooling in Malaysia; the meaning of success in homeschooling; and homeschooling and music:

 What interesting homeschool news and academic research have you come across this Hercules Term?Β π